sparkflows/sparkflows-docs/docs/user-guide/machine-learning/model-persistence/persisting-sparkml-models.rst

 Spark ML Models
 ---------------

 Spark ML models are saved into a directory with multiple files in it.
-Fire Insights has processors for saving and loading the Spark ML models.
+Fire Insights has processors to save and load the Spark ML models.

-Save Model processor
+Save Model Processor
 +++++++++++++++++++++

 NodeModelSave processor, saves the given Apache Spark ML model at the given location.